EmilyHansenA/EmilyHansenA/README.md

 ### :bread: About Me :

-- :desktop_computer:I'm a begginer Software Engineer and Game Developer.
+- :desktop_computer:    I'm a begginer Software Engineer and Game Developer.
-- :books:21 year old and 2 second-year student of Software Engineer.
+- :books:   21 year old and 2 second-year student of Software Engineer.
-- :video_game:Love playing video games.
+- :video_game:  Love playing video games.
 Learning to create my own.
 - :volleyball:  I like to play volleyball.
+- :fire:    I am a member of the RSO
-- :rainbow:Nice too meet you~
+- :rainbow:    Nice too meet you~

 ## Language and Tools